TrinhJasmineTran/DataAnalystPortfolio/README.md

 - ***Total Lower Right Quadrant Darkness:*** go through each row and column of this quadrant and sum the pixel value for each cell.
 Note the the matrix must be rotated 90 degree counterclockwise to have the corresponding image.

 ![Screenshot 2024-04-26 at 15_41_54](https://github.com/user-attachments/assets/d2d50c4f-4ec0-4834-94cd-8143a274afdf)

+- ***Dataset Creation:*** We pulled all the matrices of 3s and 7s from the MNIST dataset, calculated each feature for each matrix, and divided them into training and testing dataset at random (80/20).

+- ***K-Nearest Neighbor Model:*** We built a knn model at an optimal k = 77 to get the misclassification rate of 40.5%.

+- ***Logistic Regression:*** We obtained the misclassification rate of 39%

+- ***Digit Visualization:*** I incorporated the rate of 39% into the classification problem and investigated the missclassified digits using visualizations.

 **Skills:** machine learning algorithms and modelling, data visualization